 See Clematis Street’s historical origins at the still-standing Cormeau and Harvey Buildings.
 These landmarks were both some of the first high-rises built during Florida’s land boom.
 As you explore, you’ll see the progress West Palm Beach has made over the years.

 This progress culminates at the end of Clematis Street at Rosemary Square.
-Also known as City Space, here you’ll be charmed by the old-world architecture with retail shopping, restaurants, a movie theatre and performing arts center!
+Also known as City Space, here you’ll be charmed by the old-world architecture with retail shopping, restaurants, a movie theatre, and a performing arts center!
 Enjoy the open-air plaza with beautiful fountains.

 Pick up a cigar at Havana Quest Cigars or munch on pastries at Paneterie!
-If you can’t decide on food, take a 3-hour tour that covers over 30 restaurants!
+If you can’t decide on food, take a walking food tour that covers the best restaurants!
 But before you go, make sure to score a rare find at Kismet Vintage.

 For quick and easy transportation, catch a ride on Molly’s Trolley.
 Pickups occur every 10-15 minutes throughout downtown West Palm Beach.
 Consider Molly’s Trolley especially if you plan on going on Clematis Street’s pub crawl!